uselesslyobvious/info/info/criticism/index.md

 Library & Research Service's digest of the Bill notes that the provision of having some actions criminalised even before actual harm is done is known as ["inchoate offense"](https://en.wikipedia.org/wiki/Inchoate_offense) and is in line with international law.

 After all, hateful conduct often does not cause physical harm to a person, but that does not mean that we should wait until someone snaps, if we can recognize harmful behaviour much earlier.

+### "I won't be able to say anything that someone else might find offensive!"

+No, someone being offended as grounds for prosecution is not mentioned anywhere in the bill.